gavinlyonsrepo/ST7735_TFT_RPI/README.md

 **TFT SPI LCD, ST7735 Driver, RED PCB v1.1, 1.44'', 128 x 128 pixels**

 ![ ig ](https://github.com/gavinlyonsrepo/pic_16F18346_projects/blob/master/images/st7735/pcb.jpg)

 This Color TFT LCD display has 128 x 128 resolution.
 It uses SPI interface to communicate with controller.
 Onboard LDO, support 5V/3.3V input voltage, the LED backlight, 3.3V input.
 Size 1.44 inch, visual area 1.1 inch.
 Version 1.1.
 Backlight control is left to user.

 **PCB Version**

 It should work on other TFT displays using the different init functions, but not tested.
-In the header file in USER OPTION PCB_TYPE select your PCB. default is red.
+In the header file in USER OPTION PCB_TYPE select your PCB. default is "red tab".
 User can adjust pixel height, pixel width and screen offsets in the header file.

 There are 4 types of the ST7735 TFT display supported.

 1. ST7735B controller
 2. ST7735R Green Tab
 3. ST7735R Red Tab
 4. ST7735S Black Tab

 **SPI**

 This library supports both Hardware SPI and software SPI.
 Change the define a top of header file to switch between the two.
 USER OPTION SPI TYPE.
 Uses bcm2835 library.
 Tested at bcm2835 SPI_CLOCK_DIVIDER_32 = 7.8125MHz on Rpi2, 12.5MHz on RPI3
 SPI settings can be viewed/changed in TFT_SPI_Initialize function.